-So how as an athlete, or as a coach working with an athlete, do you know if you have a bone stress injury?
+So how as an athlete or coach working with an athlete, how do you know if you have a bone stress injury?
 The short answer is that there are no perfect clinical test.

-Diagnosis of bone stress injuries can be confirmed by the use of medical imaging such as x-ray, CT, MRI or bone scan.
+Diagnosis of bone stress injuries can be confirmed by the use of medical imaging such as CT, MRI or bone scan.
 However, the use of these modalities needs to be considered on a case by case basis.
-In instances where a diagnosis can be made confidently without imaging, where the results of imaging will not change management, or where for various reasons imaging is not appropriate, it is often possible to manage these injuries presumptively.
+In instances where a diagnosis can be made confidently without imaging, where the results of imaging will not change management, or where for various reasons imaging is not appropriate, it is often possible to manage these injuries without imaging.

 Next week we will take a brief look at high and low-risk stress fractures and how this can affect management.